Hong Chau: 2006–2017: Early work and breakthrough with Downsizing

-Chau began acting in film and TV in 2006.
+Chau began acting in film and television in 2006.
+In the early 2010s, she had guest roles on the CBS TV series NCIS and How I Met Your Mother.
 One of her first major roles was in the TV series Treme (2010–2013), which was set in New Orleans.
 Her first feature film role was in the 2014 film Inherent Vice.
 For two years after her role, she was not able to get an audition for another film role.
 In 2015, she had a key role in the Off-Broadway play John; she credited the experience for strengthening her acting.
 She also had a supporting role in the 2017 premiere season of the TV series Big Little Lies.
 She subsequently appeared in a supporting role in the 2017 film Downsizing, for which her performance was described as a standout by several reviews.
 She was nominated for several awards for best supporting actress (see accolades).
 Some criticized her character Ngoc Lan Tran as stereotypical because Chau spoke in broken English, but Chau said that she found her character "so multifaceted and complex and well-written".